xcratch/xcratch.github.io/docs/how-to-make-extension.md

 - --base : base code to register in (optional, options: "LLK")
 - --link : use symbolic link instead of copy sources
 - --id : extensionID of this extension
-- --dir : directory name of the extension will be copied (optional, default: extensionID)
+- --dir : directory name of the extension in Xcratch code (optional, default: extensionID)
-- --gui : location of scratch-gui from current dir (optional, default: "../scratch-gui")
+- --gui : location of scratch-gui (optional, default: "../scratch-gui")
-- --vm : location of scratch-vm form current dir (optional, default: "gui/node_modules/scratch-vm")
+- --vm : location of scratch-vm (optional, default: "gui/node_modules/scratch-vm")
 - --url : URL to get this module as a loadable extension for Xcratch (optional)
 - -C : make the extension as a member of core-extensions